AishikAI/NewsReader/docs/README.md

 # Company News Summarization and Sentiment Analysis

-A web-based tool that scrapes recent news articles about a company, summarizes them, performs sentiment analysis, generates a comparative report, and converts summaries into Hindi speech.
+A web-based tool that scrapes recent news articles about a company, summarizes them, performs sentiment analysis, generates a comparative report, converts summaries into Hindi speech, queries through the articles.

+Access the app from: https://huggingface.co/spaces/HugAish/company-news-analyzer

 ---